 Georgia

 Georgia Rules and Regulations do not provide a staffing ratio specific to CNAs.
-However, they do indicate that at least one of every seven nursing staff (excludes dining assistants) must be a licensed nurse, and residents must receive at least two HPRD.
+However, they indicate that at least one of every seven nursing staff members (excluding dining assistants) must be a licensed nurse, and residents must receive at least two HPRD.

 Source: Georgia Rules and Regulations Rule 111-8-56-.04.
 Nursing Services.